gar2000b/discovery-workbench/README.md

 The Discovery Workbench is part of a wider Project called Discovery.

-Specifically, it is an application orchestrator for orchestrating all the applications/services on developers local machines.
+Specifically, it is an application orchestrator for coordinating all the applications/services installed on developers local machines.

 Let's say you have a workflow/project where you have a collection of microservices + supporting infrastructure that you would like to spin up locally for testing purposes say.
 This very quickly becomes a tedious task to manage and orchestrate manually.